-The term “Appointed Times” is a more accurate translation from what we commonly see in most English Translations as “Seasons”.
-However, the Hebrew word is “Moadim” (Genesis/Beresheeth 1: 14) which is Appointed Times.
+The term “Appointed Times” is a more accurate translation from what we commonly see in most English Translations as “seasons”.
+However, the Hebrew word is “Moadim” (Genesis/Beresheeth 1: 14) which means Appointed Times.

 “Let his body not remain overnight on the tree, for you shall certainly bury him the same day – for he who hanged is accursed of Elohim – so that you do not defile the land which YHWH your Elohim is giving you as an inheritance.”
 Deuteronomy (Debarim) 21:23

 Next, let’s read how those before us knew the day began in the evening, as commissioned by YHWH.
 Joshua (Yahushua) son of Nun was one of two remaining in the original exile out of Egypt and he understood when a new day began as written in the Torah.
 As stated above in Deuteronomy, their enemies who were hung had to be removed from the tree the same day and not to remain during the night.

 “And he hanged the sovereign of Ai on a tree until evening.
 And at sunset Yahushua commanded that they should take his corpse down from the tree…” Joshua (Yahushua) 8:29

 “…and they were hanging on the trees until evening.
 And it came to be, at the time of the going down of the sun, that Yahushua commanded, and they took them down from the trees…” Joshua (Yahushua) 10:26,27